adobe/adobe-commerce-samples/admin-ui-sdk/v2/product/custom-mass-action/README.md

 ## How it works

 1. Merchant selects one or more products in the product grid and picks a mass action from the dropdown
-2. For `view` actions, Commerce Admin opens the configured `path` inside an iframe backed by your App Builder web app; the app reads the selected IDs via the Admin UI SDK guest connection (`sharedContext.get('selectedIds')`)
+2. For `view` actions, Commerce Admin opens the configured `path` inside an iframe backed by your App Builder web app; the app reads the selected IDs via the Admin UI SDK (`useMassActionContext()`)
 3. For `worker` actions, Commerce Admin calls the configured `runtimeAction` directly with the selected IDs — no iframe is shown

 ## Prerequisites